How to Introduce Your Pets to Your Baby - Baby Chick

 Share

-Before you have babies, your pets are your babies, furbabies, that is.
-But when you find out you’re expecting, your whole world is about to change.
-And so is your pet’s.
-Bringing in a new pack member/leader into the home can be difficult for your pet to handle.
-This is why it’s important to start thinking about how you will handle the first introduction.
+Before you have babies, your pets are your babies (furbabies, that is).
+But your whole world will change when you find out you’re expecting.
+And so will your pet’s world.
+Bringing a new pack member/leader into the home can be difficult for your pet.1 This is why it’s essential to start thinking about how you will introduce your pets to your baby.

 Introducing Pets to a New Baby